Visual Arts Graduates

 Joe Melamed ’06 received his MFA from the San Francisco Art Institute in 2011.

-Kelly Mills '78 is an Assistant Professor of Art at Shorter University in Rome, Georgia.
+Kelly Mills ’78 is the Chairman of the Visual Arts Department at Shorter University in Rome, Georgia.

 Ingram Ober ’98 is Chair of the Art Department at Palomar College in California.
 His work was included in the 2010 juried exhibition "Here Not There: San Diego Art Now" at the San Diego Museum of Contemporary Art.

-Brandice Palmer '97 is pursuing her Master's in Arts Administration at the Savannah College of Art and Design.
+Brandice Palmer ’97 recently earned her Master's in Arts Administration at the Savannah College of Art and Design.

-Elaine Raybourn '85 is into "serious games," and is a Principal Member of the Technical Staff for the Sandia Laboratory's Military Systems & Analysis Department.
-She is now on assignment with Team Orlando, and will lead research in game-based training for National Defense Acquisition University and participate in OSD studies on learning via social media, mobile devices, and immersive environments such as virtual worlds.
+Elaine Raybourn ’85 (Ph.D, University of New Mexico) is into "serious games," and is a Principal Member of the Technical Staff for the Sandia Laboratory's Military Systems & Analysis Department.
+She is on assignment with Team Orlando, and engaged in research in game-based training for National Defense Acquisition University and participating in OSD studies on learning via social media, mobile devices, and immersive environments such as virtual worlds.

-Tai Rogers '01 is now an MFA candidate in ceramics at the University of Indiana at Bloomington.
+Tai Rogers ’01 recently earned his MFA in Ceramics at the University of Indiana at Bloomington.

 Scott Ross ’97 earned his MFA in sculpture from Southern Illinois University at Edwardsville, and is now Assistant Professor of Art at Kentucky State University.